rezanikfal/Tutorials/Angular-Interview.md

  - Domain Security: The domain security, using rules on the server side and communication with Angular app
  - Services/Communication: How is the app going to talk to the server
  - Data Models: What’s the data from the API
- - Application modules: Each has a structured block of code dedicated to an application domain
+ - Application modules: Each has a structured block of code dedicated to an application domain.
+Important for using lazy loading.
  - Feature Components: How are our features and how are we structure our component
- - Shared Functionality: What shared functionality
+ - Shared Functionality: What shared functionality (shared module is where we have our reusable components)
  - Third party libraries: Decision about UI libraries like Angular Material or Kendo UI
  - Unit Testing: Are we testing?
 Budget?
 Coverage?
 Built-in CLI lib or something else?
  - End-to-end testing: Are we testing?
 Budget?
 Built-in CLI lib or something else?